andydbc/tweakpane-plugin-cosine-gradient/README.md

 ```

 ## References
-The plugin is based on an article written by Inigo Quílez.
+The plugin is based on an article written by Inigo Quilez.
 See the [original article](https://iquilezles.org/articles/palettes/).